google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ### Validating SCTs

+In order to make use of a received SCT, the TLS client MUST first validate it as
+follows:

-In addition to normal validation of the server certificate and its chain, CT-using TLS clients MUST validate each received SCT for which they have the corresponding log's parameters.
-To validate an SCT, a TLS client computes the signature input by constructing a `TransItem` of type `x509_entry_v2` or `precert_entry_v2`, depending on the SCT's `TransItem` type.
-The `TimestampedCertificateEntryDataV2` structure is constructed in the following
+* Compute the signature input by constructing a `TransItem` of type `x509_entry_v2` or `precert_entry_v2`, depending on the SCT's `TransItem` type.
+The `TimestampedCertificateEntryDataV2` structure is constructed in the following manner:
-manner:

   * `timestamp` is copied from the SCT.
   * `tbs_certificate` is the reconstructed TBSCertificate portion of the server certificate, as described in {{reconstructing_tbscertificate}}.
   * `issuer_key_hash` is computed as described in {{tree_leaves}}.
   * `sct_extensions` is copied from the SCT.

-The SCT's `signature` is then verified using the public key of the corresponding log, which is identified by the `log_id`.
+* Verify the SCT's `signature` against the computed signature input using the public key of the corresponding log, which is identified by the `log_id`.
 The required signature algorithm is one of the log's parameters.

+If the TLS client does not have the corresponding log's parameters, it cannot attempt to validate the SCT.
+When evaluating compliance
-When evaluating compliance {{evaluating_compliance}}, the TLS client will consider only those SCTs that it was able to validate.
+{{evaluating_compliance}}, the TLS client will consider only those SCTs that it was able to validate.

+Note that SCT validation is not a substitute for the normal validation of the server certificate and its chain.

 ### Fetching inclusion proofs  {#fetching_inclusion_proofs}